runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 You can also execute small programs directly on the command line instead of putting them in a file.
-For example, the same program above could also have been executed by running the following command:
+For example, the same program above could have been executed by running the following command:

 ```
 krun -cPGM='colorOf(Banana())'
 ```

-You could also run it as:
+Or by running the command below:

 ```
 krun -cPGM='colorOf(Banana())' --definition 'lesson-02-a-kompiled'